AlejandroIGA/AlejandroIGA/README.md

 -Hi, I’m @AlejandroIGA and I'am studying Software Development.
--I'm intereste in Web and App developmeent.
-I started working with HTML, CSS... and soodenly with JS and React.
+-I'm intereste in data science and cloud development.
+I have basic knowledge in python, linux and influx.

 <!---
 AlejandroIGA/AlejandroIGA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.